TimamBinSaifTahmid/WaterManagementSystem/README.md

-Social Impact of the Project
+Social Impact of the Project:
 Our system will help the fish farmer to maintain water quality for farming fish.
 As our system dynamically notify fish farmers about water quality, farmers are able to produce more fish and the death rate of fish during firming will be reduced.
 So the overall economy of the country will be enriched.